dplaneta/nftartem/README.md

 The technology ensures traceability and transparency of provenance, making information about past sellers and prices publicly available, consequently reducing the possibility of fraud.

+We will directly support museums, auction houses, and art dealers with open-source ready-to-use solutions.
-We are going to promote the NFTArtem legal framework, XRPL standard and open-source serverless API across related to the art and investment institutions.
-Directly supports museums, auction houses and art dealers with open source ready to use solutions.
+We promote the NFTArtem legal framework, XRPL standard, and open-source serverless API across the industry, especially art and investment institutions.

 # Standard

-NFTArtem standard represents the certificate of ownership of the physical object and custody standard agreement (e.g., clearinghouse or museum) as a legal framework bind with NFT XRPL.
+NFTArtem standard represents the certificate of ownership of the physical object and custody agreement (e.g., clearinghouse or museum) as a legal framework bind with NFT XRPL.

-The legal framework and NFT metadata standards are building together with both sides of the market and shall be widely adopted by museums, clearing houses, art dealers, artists, collectors and investors - helping trade art more freely, providing liquidity to the buyers and sellers.
+The legal framework and NFT metadata standard is built together with experts on both sides of the market and should be widely adopted by museums, clearinghouses, art dealers, artists, collectors, and investors - helping trade art more freely, providing liquidity to the market with buyers and sellers.

-  - The NFT owner (trader or collector) can claim the physical object, and the digital representation (NFT) shall be revoked.
+  - The NFT owner (trader or collector) can claim the physical object, and the digital representation (NFT) will be revoked.
   - NFT & legal standard supports shared ownership, partial ownership rights, and fractionalization incentives.

 ## NFT Legal Framework